lsst-sitcom/comcam_clusters/README.md

 `ACO360_rgb_and_WLsources` - Make RGB images of all the patches in the field of Abell 360, with sources overlaid.

 `ACO360_RS` - Studying the Red Sequence (RS) galaxies in Abell 360.

+`Firefly_Masking` - Tutorial for hand-masking in the Firefly image viewer.